KingfuChan/MTEPlugin-for-EuroScope/README.md

 ## Custom Cursor Settings

 You may turn the default mouse arrow into a cross to simulate real-world radar screens.
-This only works with the original DLL file name (MTEPlugin.dll).
+This only works with the original DLL file name (MTEPlugin.dll) and the newest Euroscope version (v3.2a r33).

 Enter **.MTEP CURSOR ON** (case-insensitive) in your command line at the bottom of the screen to activate the cursor feature.